Rate limit

 The following table outlines the rate limiting policies for various types of APIs, encompassing standard, advanced, and enterprise-level restrictions:

-API type | Limitation type | Standard policy |
+Business Plan | API Type | Limitation Type | Standard Rate Limit Policy |

-REST API | Number of Requests | Bucket size: 40 tokens Replenishment rate: 2/s |
+Genstore Basic Plan | REST API | Request limit | Bucket size: 40 Refill rate: 4 per second |

 Rate limit mechanism